Kischloren/mineseeker/README.md

 Instructions
 -----------
-Download the files and open `index.html` in a web browser.
+Download the files and open `index.html` in a web browser...

 Online demo
 -----------